KomaEc/crown/ownership_dominance.md

 2. move.

 In the former case, we are happy about partially moved struct.
 In the latter case, the inferencer will check for ownership signatures, so we should be fine?

+Strategy: fields are only checked at function boundaries: return position and argument position.
+Therefore, we will need specialised logic to initialise inter-procedural context.